shinn92dev/2800-202410-dtc05-my-body-buddy/scrum/240509_tatsunori.md

     - Watch tutorials for Typescript

 # Anything special I want to share
-- Double check your commit with your teammates before important merge😭
+- Please double check your commit with your teammates before important merge😭